-Our operations are analyzed by management and our chief operating decision maker (CODM) as being part of a single industry segment: the design, development, marketing and sales of Enterprise Information Management software and solutions.
+Our operations are analyzed by management and our chief operating decision maker (CODM) as being part of a single industry segment: the design, development, marketing and sales of EIM software and solutions.
 Therefore, our goodwill impairment assessment is based on the allocation of goodwill to a single reporting unit.

-We perform a qualitative assessment to test our reporting unit's goodwill for impairment.
+We initially perform a qualitative assessment to test our reporting unit's goodwill for impairment.
 Based on our qualitative assessment, if we determine that the fair value of our reporting unit is more likely than not (i.e., a likelihood of more than 50 percent) to be less than its carrying amount, the second step of the impairment test is performed.
-In the second step of the impairment test, we compare the fair value of our reporting unit to its carrying value.
-If the fair value of the reporting unit exceeds its carrying value, goodwill is not considered impaired and we are not required to perform further testing.
+In the second step of the impairment test, we estimate the fair value of our reporting unit and compare it to its carrying value.
+If the fair value of the reporting unit exceeds the carrying value, goodwill is not considered impaired.
 If the carrying value of the net assets of our reporting unit exceeds its fair value, then an impairment loss equal to the difference, but not exceeding the total carrying value of goodwill allocated to the reporting unit, would be recorded.